GregoryVSantoro/GregoryVSantoro.Github.io/utah_jazz_tableau_project.md

 <br><br>
 ## Key Highlights

-- The Toronto Raptors and Washington Wizards should reconsider the players they placed as shooting guars.
+- The Toronto Raptors and Washington Wizards should reconsider the players they placed as shooting guards.
 They had the lowest 3-pt percentage.

 - Nikola Jokić is an outlier in terms of being a center position player, but scoring as many points as most point guards